argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 Repository details are stored in secrets.
 To configure a repo, create a secret which contains repository details.
 Consider using [bitnami-labs/sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) to store an encrypted secret definition as a Kubernetes manifest.
 Each repository must have a `url` field and, depending on whether you connect using HTTPS, SSH, or GitHub App, `username` and `password` (for HTTPS), `sshPrivateKey` (for SSH), or `githubAppPrivateKey` (for GitHub App).
-Credentials can be scoped to a project using the optional `project` field.
-When omitted, the credential will be used as the default for all projects without a scoped credential.

 !!!warning
     When using [bitnami-labs/sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) the labels will be removed and have to be readded as described here: https://github.com/bitnami-labs/sealed-secrets#sealedsecrets-as-templates-for-secrets